ProfessorJames/hangman/README.md

       * enter "CREDS" in capital letters.
    * In the "VALUE" field:
       * copy and paste the contents of your creds.json file and click "Add".
-7. Add another config var.
-   * In the "KEY" field:
-      * enter PORT in all capital letters.
-   * In the "VALUE" field:
-      * enter 8000 and click "Add".
-8. Scroll to the "Buildpacks" section and click "Add buildpack".
+7. Scroll to the "Buildpacks" section and click "Add buildpack".
-9. Select Python and save changes.
+8. Select Python and save changes.
-10. Add another buildpack and select Nodejs then save changes again.
+9. Add another buildpack and select Nodejs then save changes again.
-11. Ensure that the python buildpack is above the Nodejs buildpack.
+10. Ensure that the python buildpack is above the Nodejs buildpack.
-12. Navigate to the "Deploy" section by clicking the "Deploy" tab in the top navbar.
+11. Navigate to the "Deploy" section by clicking the "Deploy" tab in the top navbar.
-13. Select "GitHub" as the deployment method and click "Connect to GitHub".
+12. Select "GitHub" as the deployment method and click "Connect to GitHub".
-14. Search for the GitHub repository name in the search bar.
+13. Search for the GitHub repository name in the search bar.
-15. Click on "connect" to link the repository to Heroku.
+14. Click on "connect" to link the repository to Heroku.
-16. Scroll down and click on "Deploy Branch".
+15. Scroll down and click on "Deploy Branch".
-17. Once the app is deployed, Heroku will notify you and provide a button to view the app.
+16. Once the app is deployed, Heroku will notify you and provide a button to view the app.

 NB - If you wish to rebuild the deployed app automatically every time you push to GitHub, you may click on "Enable Automatic Deploys".